CARTE-Toronto/carte-website/src/content/training/applied-ai-guidance.md

   attribution: "Project lead, 2022"
 ---

-Beyond training, CARTE provides ongoing guidance on applied AI projects, helping your organization identify opportunities and execute initiatives that deliver measurable results.
+Beyond training, Carte provides ongoing guidance on applied AI projects, helping your organization identify opportunities and execute initiatives that deliver measurable results.

 **What we offer:**
 - Project scoping and feasibility assessment